Charlie Frye (baseball)

 Born in Hickory, North Carolina, Charlie Frye was one of many baseball players whose professional career was interrupted during World War II.

-Frye started in organized baseball in 1937 for Class-D Mooresville (North Carolina State League).
-He later played for Class-B Evansville (Illinois–Indiana–Iowa League, 1938), returning to Class-D with Snow Hill (Coastal Plain League, 1939) and Martinsville (Bi-State League, 1939–40) before joining the Phillies, appearing for them in July 1940 in a span of fifteen games.
+Frye started in organized baseball in 1937 for the Mooresville Moors of the Class D level North Carolina State League.
+He later played for Class-B Evansville (Illinois–Indiana–Iowa League, 1938), returning to Class-D with Snow Hill Billies (Coastal Plain League, 1939) and Martinsville Manufacturers (Bi-State League, 1939–40) before joining the Phillies, appearing for them in July 1940 in a span of fifteen games.

 Frye posted a 0–6 record (five starts) and a 4.65 earned run average, allowing 32 runs (26 earned) on 58 hits and 26 walks while striking out 18 in 501/3 innings of work.

 Following his majors stint, Frye returned to minor league action pitching at Class-B for Allentown (1941) and Wilmington (1942) of the Interstate League and the Statesville team (NCSL, 1942) until he went into the Army.
 In parts of six minor league seasons, he went 42–36 with a 3.86 ERA in 150 pitching appearances.

-Shortly after being discharged in 1945, Frye died at his home of Hickory, North Carolina at the age of 31.
+Shortly after being discharged in 1945, Frye died at his home of Hickory, North Carolina, at the age of 31.